 Through your wonderful, talented, attractive friends at Swan Realtor Group, you’ve been connected with an awesome lender!
 He/she reviews your financials and comes up with a number of loan options to choose from.
 You have some money saved up or a generous family member is willing to gift money towards a down payment, but you don’t feel comfortable putting it all down.
 There are many loan options available that have down payments as low as 3.5%!
 Not to mention grant money and down payment assistance is available, as described in my post up to 5% of the purchase price.
 That’s $17,000 on a 340k house Heres how it works.

 For the sake of simplicity and being conservative, one of the options the lender offers is a fixed rate FHA loan at 4.25% and 10% down.
 Since you are putting less than 20% down, Mortgage Insurance Premium (MIP) as well as home insurance and annual taxes will be included in the payments: I entered numbers from last years’ information from the county website and figured a .4% for home insurance.
 Below is a loan calculator that shows the monthly breakdown.
+Using something like a bridging loan calculator is usually necessary in this kind of situation so that you cannot be accused of committing loan fraud.

 From a monthly expense standpoint you are paying almost exactly the same amount to rent the house on Meade as you are to OWN the house on Zuni St!
 Numbers aside, wouldn’t you like the benefit of never having to deal with a landlords and compete in the rental market every year?
 Besides these intangible benefits, there is lots of MONEY!
 Let’s look at the effects this wise investment has on your wealth over a period of 5 years.